-We will often meet during 7th period.
+We have a custom calendar that is different from the school's calendar.
+Despite that, we still try to meet mostly during 7th period.
 See this calendar for details.

 Appendix B: Team Positions & Descriptions

 Student Roles

 Above and beyond all specific duties shown below, students who apply to lead positions endeavor to be coachable in their fields.
 Coachable is as important (if not at times more important) than absolute skill or knowledge.